varocketry/guitar-mastery-hub/public/lessons/lesson_041_relative_vs_parallel_minor.md

 ---

-## 📖 SECTION 2: PARALLEL MAJOR AND MINOR
+## ðŸ“– SECTION 2: PARALLEL MAJOR AND MINOR

 ### What Is a Parallel Relationship?